brettz9/BADIPagesCreatedLinks/README.md

         1. orange
         1. blue (which may have since been deleted)
         1. all in the entire wiki, not just the cache table
+1. Make per-site config on classes so can hide for one and show orange for others?
+1. Add a `Special:` page for listing/editing exceptions or fixed link types (e.g., adding `Main_Page` to "existing").
+1. Add a `Special:` page to summarize "missing", "existing", or "checking" links, with orange/blue links leading to the other wikis (and allowing sorting/subsorting by wiki URL or status type, or last-checked timestamp).

 ## Medium priority to-dos